MrObergeil/PMF_FINAL_old/README.md

 Start Docker Container via Yaml-File, the Kafka Cluster is named kafka-cluster in the Yaml-File.

 $ sudo docker-compose up kafka-cluster

+This will download the required Docker-Image and start your Cluster

 Wait 1-2 min for the cluster to start up

 Access LensesIO-Webinterface via "127.0.0.1:3030" to monitor and check the status of your Kafka Cluster

+Your Kafka Cluster should now be ready to use

 Switch to a new terminal and leave the cluster running in the background

+___

+ Install Python and additional requirements needed to run the ML-model

+ ___

 Check Python installation with $ python3 --version